josanabr/ilsci/provisioning/vagrant/README.md

 ### Installing Vagrant

-Assuming you are installing Vagrant in a Ubuntu 64 bits system, run the following command:
+Assuming you are installing Vagrant in an Ubuntu 64 bits system, run the following command:

 ```
 sudo dpkg -i vagrant_1.6.5_x86_64.deb